OFFIS-DAI/mango/docs/source/getting_started.rst

 ========
 Getting started
 ========
-In this section you will step by step create a simple multi-agent system using *mango*
+In this section you will get to know the necessary steps to create a simple multi-agent system using *mango*.
+For an introduction to the different features that mango offers, we reference to the :ref:`Tutorial`

 ***************
 Creating an agent
 ***************
-In our first example, we'll create a very simple agent that simply prints the content of all messages it receives:
+In our first example, we create a very simple agent that simply prints the content of all messages it receives:

 .. code-block:: python3